 The point I want to get across is not to copy these companies, but to find ideas on blog sites and see how quick it is to buy from Alibaba or Global Sources.
 Add an accessory, change colors or do whatever you feel could improve the product.
 The best thing about subscribing to these sites is that you get ideas delivered for free to your email address.

-Junglescout has several tools at your disposal, from the “Niche Hunter” to the “Chrome Extension”.
+Helium 10 has several tools at your disposal, but what I like most is the “Chrome Extension”.
 It is a paid tool but it has helped me many times to confirm a validity of a product that I wanted to sell.
 Personally I love their chrome extension that you can simply install and then scan the Amazon category pages.
 You get a lot of data from sales per month, potential profits and much more.
 My favourite has to be the “Opportunity Score” which can quickly tell you whether a product might be worth it to pursue.
 It ranges from 1-10 and while anything below 7 isn’t considered great with some of my following strategies you can still have an opportunity.
 The market might be saturated but I can still find gems with scores 7 or higher.
 Just the other day I found a product for one of my clients with a score of 10 (which is nearly impossible).

-There are hundreds of trade shows each year in many countries.
+There are hundreds of trade shows each year in many countries (I know, not right now due to COVID-19).
 You get to meet the supplier, see the products, and talk over details such as prices, models, and much more.
 On top of all of that I guarantee you that you will get inspired.

 To find local trade shows just Google an exhibition center near you, then browse their upcoming events and apply for a ticket.
 You might need to provide a business card and contact details, but you can order cards online for a few dollars these days.
 Going to a show prepared and with a professional image gives suppliers a great impression of you.

 Another way to find new products is simply when you are out in a shopping mall or a local store.